Gabedave/pythontradingbot/README.md

-# IQ Option Trade system
+# Python Trading Bot using the IQ Option API

 ###Requirements installation